512-471-3515

 should suspect that a person might be distressed if any of the following apply to him / her:

-Below are a number of suggestions about what to do for a distressed
+988 - National Suicide Prevention Lifeline Below are several suggestions about what to do for a distressed

 person for whom you are concerned - or if such a person comes to you.